crowdsecurity/crowdsec-docs/crowdsec-docs/versioned_docs/version-v1.1/console.md

 sidebar_position: 10
 ---

-The [console](https://app.crowdsec.net) is a web interface hosted by CrowdSec that allows you to get even more from CrowdSec :
+The [console](https://app.crowdsec.net) is a web interface hosted by crowdsec that allows you to get even more from crowdsec :
  - aggregate, tag and classify your instances (without having them share a common local API)
  - view/filter/export alerts in real-time
  - get statistics and insights on your alerts compared